DavePearce/JBuildFS/README.md

 instance of `Point`, or write an instance of `Point` back into its binary form).

-Note that, when reading in structure content, it is often useful to know its key-value and this is given by the `id` parameter.
-In this particular case, we don't actually care that much about it.

 #### Sources

 A content source is an instance of `Content.Source`, and provides an